-At January 29, 2022, we had operating leases for our retail stores, certain distribution and fulfillment facilities, vehicles and equipment.
-Our remaining lease terms vary from one month to ten years, with varying renewal and termination options.
-At January 29, 2022 and January 30, 2021, the weighted-average of the remaining lease term was 5.0 years and 5.3 years, respectively, and the weighted-average operating lease discount rate was 2.7% and 3.0%, respectively.
+At January 28, 2023, we had operating leases for our retail stores, certain distribution and fulfillment facilities, vehicles and equipment.
+Our remaining lease terms vary from one month to eleven years, with varying renewal and termination options.
+At January 28, 2023 and January 29, 2022, the weighted-average of the remaining lease term was 5.0 years and the weighted-average operating lease discount rate was 2.5% and 2.7%, respectively.